-- Strengthen our faith intellectually, aided by resources available through the church, UBC, Regent College, and the Vancouver School of Theology.
+- Strengthen our faith intellectually, aided by resources available from the various conferences and its schools and seminaries, Regent College, and the Vancouver School of Theology.

 - Practice lay leadership and encourage active participation in the life of the congregation.
 Our sense of community and fellowship, coupled with our commitment to consensus building, fosters mutual appreciation and support as we attempt to live our Christian lives in one of Canada’s major metropolitan areas.